Gross to Net MRP — The Formula Explained (With a Worked Example)

 What is MRP?

-An objective of MRP systems is to produce enough products to meet your required orders while keeping minimal inventory stock levels.
+The objective of any MRP system is to produce enough to meet orders while keeping inventory lean.
+Gross to net is how that works in practice.

 Net Requirements = Gross Requirements − (Scheduled Receipts + On Hand Inventory)